thelotech/bashscripting/array-practice.md

-# Discovering Arrays in Bash Script
+# Discovering Loops and Arrays in Bash Script

 When I was attempting to write my bash script for gathering system details, [system-details.sh](https://github.com/thelotech/bashscripting/blob/master/system-details.sh), I realized there was one thing I should have learned: arrays.